 If you want to spend a little bit but get a lot, the Pinemeadow is definitely the way to go here.
 Though not a name brand manufacturer, they have put together a good reliable set of clubs that will allow you to hit any shot from tee to green.

-I was particularly drawn to the putter which features a large mallet sized head that is designed to help amateurs line up their putts and produce a steady, easily replicated stroke time after time.
+I was particularly drawn to the putter which features a large mallet-sized head that is designed to help amateurs line up their putts and produce a steady, easily replicated stroke time after time.

 I was also glad to see the inclusion of at least one hybrid.
-Rather than saddling you with a traditional three iron, you get an easy to hit rescue club that will suit people that don’t have much experience.
+Rather than saddling you with a traditional three-iron, you get an easy-to-hit rescue club that will suit people that don’t have much experience.

 It was, however, pretty clear that the tech at work in these clubs isn’t quite as sophisticated as that of bigger manufacturers.
 You feel it mostly in the mishits.
 Bigger manufacturers have really nailed clubface technology, to the point where it barely matters where you strike the ball on beginner clubs.

 Such is not the case with this set.
 If you’re not striping it consistently, you will notice a very erratic shot pattern.
 It’s still a good package for beginner golfers on a budget, but you may struggle a little bit more than you would with other clubs.
-ON the plus side, it gives you the incentive to stripe it right in the middle of the clubface!
+On the plus side, it gives you the incentive to stripe it right in the middle of the clubface!

-5. Callaway Women’s Strata Ultimate Complete Golf Set
+8. Callaway Women’s Strata Ultimate Complete Golf Set

-We really liked the easy to hit long iron configuration, as well as the overall quality of the technology that is at work in the woods.
+We really liked the easy-to-hit long iron configuration, as well as the overall quality of the technology that is at work in the woods.

 Now it’s the ladies turn to enjoy some quality equipment.
 If you read my other Strata reviews, you pretty much know what you are getting here.
 If not, let’s refresh on the features.